Walmart's impeach Trump clothing draws social media outrage

 if they really do, then i have nothing to say. but just seems they are fanning flames of division.— Lulu McFu (@Lulu_McFu) July 3, 2018

-Walmart has apparently responded to the outrage by taking down any clothing or paraphernalia related to the impeachment of Trump or Obama, which appeared to be sold by a third party vendor through walmart.com.
+Walmart has apparently responded to the outrage by taking down any clothing or paraphernalia related to the impeachment of Trump or Obama.

+The company said in a statement to ABC: "These items were sold by third party sellers on our open marketplace, and were not offered directly by Walmart.
+We're removing these types of items pending review of our marketplace policies."